baltazorbest/golang-restful/README.md

 * [Go Mysql] - A MySQL-Driver for Go's database/sql package
 * [GoLang Martini] - Powerful package for quickly writing modular web applications/services in Golang.
 * [Martini Binding] - Request data binding for Martini.
+* [JWT] - JSON Web Token is a compact URL-safe means of representing claims to be transferred between two parties.
 * [GoLang JWT] - A go implementation of JSON Web Tokens
 * [MySQL] - Database for your items.
 * [AngularJS] - HTML enhanced for web apps.